mcfedr/beanstalk-queue-driver-bundle/README.md

     {
         $bundles = array(
             ...
-            new mcfedr\QueueBundle\mcfedrQueueBundle(),
+            new mcfedr\Queue\Driver\PheanstalkBundle\mcfedrQueueDriverPheanstalkBundle(),

 ## Config

-This is the full default configuration, you can override these values, and also add your own managers

-    mcfedr_queue:
+With this bundle installed you can setup your queue manager config similar to this:

+    mcfedr_queue_manager:
         managers:
             default:
                 driver: beanstalkd
+                options:
                     host: 127.0.0.1
                     port: 11300
                     default_queue: mcfedr_queue

-## Usage

-Each manager will be a service you can access with the name `"mcfedr_queue.$name"`.
-It implements the `QueueManager` interface, where you can call just 3 simple methods.